 The elegant atelier with its distinctive green and gold facade was founded by Jane Van Praagh in 2009 and her partner Dave is the chocolatier assisted by Jules.

-Says Jane, " We first opened our chocolate cafe on the Isle Of Wight for trade in 2009, and we gave away more than we sold.
+Says Susan, " We first opened our chocolate cafe on the Isle Of Wight for trade in 2009, and we gave away more than we sold.
 I thought that I would go bust!
 But slowly and surely our custom increased into what it is today.
 We are very proud of the genuine followers, the relationships built and the friendships we have been able to nurture along the way."

-Between the hours of 10-5 five days a week and 10-4 on Sundays and Mondays, this one-of-a-kind, the restless miniature cathedral to responsible luxury, artisan and fairtrade single-origin chocolate dispenses bite-sized moments of bliss as an unhurried slow, sweet hangout or pitstop to sit and watch the world go by with a perfectly executed Cafe Americano and a florentine or perhaps a decadent dark chocolate organic fig and yes, one is never quite enough!
+Between the hours of 10-5 five days a week and 10-4 on Sundays and Mondays, this one-of-a-kind, restless miniature cathedral to responsible luxury, artisan and fairtrade single-origin chocolate dispenses bite-sized moments of bliss as an unhurried slow, sweet hangout or pitstop to sit and watch the world go by with a perfectly executed Cafe Americano and a florentine or perhaps a decadent dark chocolate organic fig and yes, one is never quite enough!

 The florentine is perfect with just a hint of bright citrus.
 It reminds this editor of childhood and Saturday afternoons after going to the cinema club.
 My mother would take me to our favourite baker in a Berkshire market town for an embellished, sticky masterpiece of nuts, dark chocolate and glace cherries which I would bite into in between sips of frothy, aromatic hot milk with just a splash of real coffee.

 That's how my love affair with writing and working in independent, one-of-a-kind cafes began.
 Well, if Hemingway and Sarte can do it, so can I.